SEKOIA-IO/documentation/_shared_content/ioccollections.md

 - Valid From: the date from which this indicator should be considered valid
 - Valid Until: the date from which this indicator should no longer be considered valid
 - Kill Chain Phases: steps of the attack this indicator belongs to
-- Description: any text that would add additional context
+- Description: any text that would add additional context.
+It is limited to **500 characters**

+### Limitations

+We allow a maximum **limit of 500,000 IOCs** entries that can be imported.
+This limit applies to the total IOC imports across all collections in a community.

 ### Text Import